 purpose of conducting parliamentary business

-- define ‘parliamentary business’ to include four streams:
+defines ‘parliamentary business’ to include four streams:

 parliamentary duties, electorate duties, party political duties and official

-- provide that MPs have to ensure value for money in incurring
+provides that MPs have to ensure value for money in incurring

-expenses or claiming allowances or other public resources and
+expenses or claiming allowances or other public resources, and

-- introduce new obligations on MPs to use public resources
+introduces new obligations on MPs to use public resources

 appropriately, in good faith and ethically, and be accountable for their use.